MY UNFILTERED STORY

 my mom grew up without a father.

-my mom never continued her studies beyond high school and instead fell in love with an emotionally unavailable man who himself had grown up without a father.
+my mom never continued her studies beyond high school and instead, fell in love with an emotionally unavailable man who himself also had grown up without a father.

 she didn't yet know her whole life was about seeking love without ever learning to love herself.